Table of Contents

 How to Update or Correct Military Records

 You can file for a Correction of Military Records by filling out and submitting DD Form 293, as long as you were discharged less than 15 years ago.
 This form is an Application for Correction of Military Record and allows you to request certain changes, like upgraded discharge, promotions, pay, or bonus.

 Veterans who were discharged more than 15 years ago should complete DD Form 149.
 This form is for any request for changes to records other than discharges.
 In your request for correction, be sure to include reasoning for the correction and any supporting evidence.
 It can also be helpful to include copies of your military service records.

 You may need to request your military medical records if you’re thinking about filing a VA claim or requesting disabled veterans’ benefits.
 Older records are easier to track down than more recent ones.
-However, Veterans Affairs makes it easy to fill out and submit your VA form request online.
-Whether you’re an OEF veteran, OIF veteran, marine corps active duty, or former military service of any other branch, Trajector can help you track down your military medical records and file for disability benefits.
+However, Veterans Affairs makes it easy to fill out and submit your VA form request online with their official websites.
+Whether you’re an OEF veteran, OIF veteran, marine corps active duty, or former military service of any other branch, a medical evidence development company can help you track down your military medical records and file for disability benefits.